-Make sure to let your pan heat up before putting the batter on.
-And always make sure you put enough oil on the pan so they won’t stick.
+Let your pan and oil heat up before putting the batter on.
+And always make sure you put enough oil on the pan so they won't stick.

 You can also put them in a bowl with a lid, but they tend to get soggy this way.

 Top these vegan oatmeal pancakes with some fresh fruit like fresh berries, peaches, slices of banana and nectarines.